15 of the worst squad numbers in history: Gallas, Cancelo, Davids…

 They were reportedly reluctant as it had been vacant since Dennis Bergkamp’s departure.
 It’s safe to say the two players have very different legacies in north London.

 In a disappointing turn of events, there’s absolutely nothing interesting in this tale, Johnson simply took the No.8 because it was the only decent number available.

-But the gaffer is a Stoke fan and it drives him mental, so it’s quite funny really.
+But the gaffer is a Stoke fan and it drove him mental, so it’s quite funny really.

-Zamorano was the number nine at Inter, but after Roberto Baggio’s arrival caused some shuffling around, he was landed with a problem.
+Zamorano was the No.9 at Inter, but after Ronaldo’s arrival, he was landed with a problem.

-Not to be prevented from being a proper number nine, what did he do?
+Not to be prevented from being a proper No.9, what did he do?
 Yep, picked No.18 and planted a + sign in between the numbers.
 Genius.
 Utterly ridiculous, but genius.

 In the AFC, players have to keep the same numbers throughout qualifying campaigns for the World Cup.
-Tommy Oar’s favourite number 11 was taken when the youngster made his Socceroos debut, so he plumped for 11 squared.
-121.
+Tommy Oar’s favourite No.11 was taken when the youngster made his Socceroos debut, so he plumped for 11 squared… 121.